eberban/eberban/books/tour/src/from_scratch/core_vocabulary/simple.md

 > po vari ge ga be
 > ge vai ga
 > ```
+>
+> It is however very common to use the pattern `ma vai ... fai ...` as it
+> shorter to use and support an arbitrary amount of propositions by
+> adding more `fai`.

 > vare: True if `[E:()]` or `[A:()]` or both is true.
 >
 > ```
 > po vare ge ga be
-> bi vari vie bi ge fia bi ga
+> bi ma vai bi ge fai bi ga
 > ```

 Then another useful tool is logical implication (if ... then ...).
 If